-Class of 1955 Foundation Inc.
+Class of 1955 Foundation, Inc.

-Making a Contribution:
+Making a Contribution

 If you would like to contribute to the Foundation online, click the button below.

-The Princeton University Class of 1955 Foundation, Inc. was incorporated in 1986 in New Jersey under Title 150-2-1a of the New Jersey Nonprofit Corporation Act.
+The Princeton University Class of 1955 Foundation, Inc. was incorporated in 1987 in New Jersey under Title 150-2-1a of the New Jersey Nonprofit Corporation Act.

 The Foundation has been determined to be exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code.
 An advance ruling has been made by the IRS that indicates the Foundation is a publicly supported organization under Section 509(a)(1) and 170(b)(1)(a)(vi).

-Meetings Meetings of the foundation board are held periodically.
+Meetings of the foundation board are held periodically.